lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

     - 41 Sales figures
     - 42 Proposal
 ```
 *Example from [johnnydecimal.com](https://johnnydecimal.com/)*

-## What i like and don't like about Johnny Decimal

 In Johnny decimal I like most the decision to use at most two levels of subfolders:
 - 10 *areas*,